jnand/cortland-guide/pages/install.md

 Software Updates
 -----------------

-After installing a verified copy of macOS and configuring the firewall, we should update the OS and system packages.
+After installing a verified copy of macOS and configuring the firewall, update the OS and system packages.
 Later we'll install `mas` and `homebrew` to assist with package management.

 ### macOS ###